Pushing the limits of self-supervised ResNets: Can we outperform supervised learning without labels on ImageNet?: Introduction

-Finally, in section~\ref{sec:discussion} we show that \alpharelic{} performs comparably to the latest vision transformer (ViT) architectures \cite{dosovitskiy2020image, caron2021emerging, li2021efficient} and argue that the concepts and results developed in this work could have important implications for wider adoption of self-supervised pre-training in a variety of domains as well as the design of objectives for foundational machine learning systems.
+These strong experimental results across different vision tasks, learning settings and datasets showcase the generality of our proposed representation learning method.
+Moreover, we believe that the concepts and results developed in this work could have important implications for wider adoption of self-supervised pre-training in a variety of domains as well as the design of objectives for foundational machine learning systems.

+\textbf{Summary of contributions.} We tackle the question “Can we outperform supervised learning without labels on ImageNet?”.
+We propose to extend the self-supervised method \relic{} \citep{mitrovic2020representation} with additional inductive biases to learn more informative representations.
+We develop a fully unsupervised saliency masking pipeline and use multiple data views of varying sizes to encode these inductive biases.
+The resulting method \alpharelic{} significantly outperforms previous state-of-the-art self-supervised methods across a wide range of ResNet architectures of different depths and width.
+We also highlight the generality of \alpharelic{} representations through state-of-the-art performance on transfer learning, semi-supervised learning, and robustness and out-of-distribution generalization, thus outperforming competing self-supervised methods by a wide margin.
+Furthermore, \alpharelic{} is the first self-supervised representation learning method that outperforms a standard supervised model across a wide range of ResNet architecture of different depths and widths.